Ashta0522/Codsoft/README.md

 Task 5: Student Management System
 Manage students with Student and StudentManagementSystem classes.
 Design a user interface for interaction and data storage.

-**How to use**

-Each task has its own corresponding directory with source code, explanations, and any necessary files.
-To explore a specific task, navigate to its directory and review the provided materials.